About the 2020 tournament

 Thursday, Friday and Saturday $250.
 (1) (4)

-(1) Includes green fee, cart, unlimited range balls, lunch, one-time registration fee, well-stocked hotel hospitality room, plenty of Coors Lite, awards, trading tables (but reservation required).
+(1) Includes green fee, cart, unlimited range balls, lunch, one-time registration fee, well-stocked hotel hospitality room, plenty of beer and wine, awards, trading tables (but reservation required).

 (2) Onion Creek members: $60.